 In 2017, it was calculated that 90 percent of U.S. businesses were using social media for marketing purposes, which was projected to increase.
 Gone are the days where business owners, company presidents, and CEO’s don’t value social media.
-Fortunately for marketers, we don’t have to sell upper management on why social proof is important for our business.
+Fortunately for marketers, it’s become easier to sell upper management on why social proof is important for our business as more and more companies are reaping the benefits.
 On the other hand, how does your company stand out enough to build a presence as social media channels are getting more saturated or the algorithms change?

 Growing your page follower count can build your digital presence, but follower counts are not the only valuable key performance indicators in the social media realm.
 Here are six proven ways to reach digital marketing success by leveraging content marketing and social media, plus bonus tips at the end.